raspberrypilearning/slug/en/step_5.md

 # Move along the column
 next[0] = last[0] + 1
 ```
 If we always add 1 to the x coordinate, eventually it will reach 8.
 The LED matrix only has LEDs 0-7 along each axis — 8 doesn't exist, which is why the code crashes.
-How could you check if the `value of the x coordinate + 1` would be 8, and in that case set it to 0 instead to make the slug move through the wall?
+How could you check if the value of the x coordinate plus 1 would be 8, and in that case set it to 0 instead to make the slug move through the wall?
 --- /hint ---

 --- hint ---
-Here is some pseudo code to help you:
+Here is some pseudocode to help you:

 `if` last[0] + 1 `equals` 8
   set next[0] to 0